RandomKiddo/youtubeplugins/README.md

 Please note that this repository is not responsible for any issues caused by editing the source code.
 Also, the source code package names will need to be changed according to your Eclipse Workspace Maven Project.
 This repository will not resolve any issues with trying to edit the jar or the source code; the `Issues` tab is solely meant for errors and bugs with the "as is" code seen in this repository.

 Due to the fact that this repository is licensed by the GNU GPLv3 License, special requirements must be met upon re-distribution (if you choose to re-distribute modifications).
 See [License Details](#license-details) for more information.

+### On Edit Notice

+On editing of the source code, some changes must be made.

+The changes that must be made are as follows:
+- In the `.java` file: the line `package io.github.randomkiddo.*;` must be changed
+- In the `plugin.yml` file: the `main` line needs to be changed to the new main file package line, and the `author` line must be changed to
+`authors` and place both your name plus `firsttry` (i.e., `authors: [firsttry, ...]` or. `authors: [..., firsttry]`)
+- In the `pom.xml` file: on line three, the attribute `groupId` must be changed, as well as the line after it called `artifactId` to their new respective values.
+Line 40 with the attribute `mainClass` must also be changed to its respective value.

 ### License Details